Ares-Developers/Ares-docs/new/crashableaircraft.rst

 :captiontag:`Crashable` and Aircraft
 ------------------------------------

-Any :type:`AircraftType` being destoyed in air would explode and crash, causing damage on the ground.
+Any :type:`AircraftType` being destroyed in air would explode and crash, causing damage on the ground.
 A tag, :tag:`Crashable`, exists, but it only works for the other :type:`TechnoTypes`, so aircraft cannot be made to not crash. :game:`Ares` adds support for :tag:`Crashable=no` and aircraft.